 Well we (BrightLocal) are going to write a nice letter to Google and ask them to put the ‘Custom Location’ option back in….yeah like that will help…

 But we do have a solution in the making.
-Our engineers/developers are currently working on an update to our Local Search Rank Checker tool which will allow you to set you location as part of your search settings.
+Our engineers/developers are currently working on an update to our Local Rank Tracker tool which will allow you to set you location as part of your search settings.
 In light of these changes by Google we’ll be speeding up the development of this solution because we know our customers are going to want this even more.

 Got a different viewpoint on this subject or some useful insights you want to share?
 We’re interested in publishing unique content written by smart marketeers on our blog.
 Contact us with your details & ideas and we’ll get back to you ASAP!